xbps-src-tutorials/xbps-src-tutorials.github.io/src/tips_and_tricks.md

 cp /var/cache/xbps/* hostdir/repocache-$(xbps-uhelper arch)
 ```

-Change `repocache-x86_64` to your chosen repocache if appropriate.

 This will be slow & it will take up space.
 You should consider copying only the
 needed packages for the build to `void-packages`' repocache (this is the
 advantage of custom remote repo, XBPS will cherry pick what to download with